 40. Create short videos.
 Videos are the fastest-growing content medium in terms of popularity, but you can’t make full-length features on social media.
 Instead, stick to short videos, and make sure they either evoke an emotional response or teach your followers something new.

 41. Optimize your posts for search.
-Consider optimizing your individual social media posts for search by including hashtags, keywords and phrases your target audience would search for.
+Consider optimizing your individual posts on social media for search by including hashtags, keywords and phrases your target audience would search for.
 It’s a quick way to get more visibility and interaction.

 42. Cite other people in your work (and tag them).
 In your blog posts and other on-site content, cite off-site authorities in your industry.
 Then, when you share the content on social media, tag them and thank them for their contributions; it’s a subtle form of influencer marketing, and opens the door to a conversation.